Grants and Scholarships

 - Susquehanna International Student Scholarships: Awarded to international students on the basis of academic ability and potential for contribution to campus life, these scholarships are renewable on an annual basis.

-- Tuition Exchange: Susquehanna participates in this program along with more than 400 other private colleges and universities.
+- Tuition Exchange: Susquehanna participates in this program along with more than 400 other (mostly) private colleges and universities.
 Through tuition exchange, children of employees at participating institutions may be eligible to receive a partial tuition waiver at Susquehanna.
-If either parent is a full-time faculty or staff member at a four-year college or university, the student should contact the school’s personnel office for further information about eligibility.
+If either parent is a full-time faculty or staff member at a four-year college or university, the student should contact the school’s human resources office for further information about eligibility.
 Five new scholarships are available each year.

 - Ministerial Grants: Dependent children of ordained Lutheran clergy are awarded $2,500 per year regardless of need.
 Those who demonstrate need are also considered for other types of financial aid.

 Other Endowed and Restricted Awards.
 Interest income from the university’s endowment provides other grants and loans for Susquehanna students.
 These funds are thoughtfully and generously provided by alumni and other friends of the university.
 Unless otherwise indicated, all awards are based on demonstrated need, in combination with other criteria, as listed in the university catalog, and are awarded through the Office of Financial Aid.